What if you could guarantee that Social Security will play a bigger role in your 2021 business through coaching?

 - Would you like it to be a growth-driver for your business in 2021?

 - Have you been a member of Savvy Social Security, yet not fully maximized its potential for your practice?

-We made a lot of new advisor friends this past year, thanks to holding the Savvy Social Security Two-Day Intensive Workshop around the country.
+We made a lot of new advisor friends this past year, thanks to holding several Savvy Social Security Four-Day Virtual Workshops.
 Their interest and enthusiasm for carrying the Social Security message to their communities was inspiring.

 One thing we’ve observed is that many financial advisors would like sustained, focused help with developing and executing their strategy to make Social Security a key pillar of their business.

 So that’s why we’ve decided to start our Savvy Social Security virtual group coaching program.

 You may have never heard of Group Coaching.
 Here’s a good definition: Group Coaching is a small-group process led and facilitated by a professional coach and formed with the intention of maximizing the combined energy, experience, and wisdom of individuals who chose to join in order to achieve their own individual goals.